-- Local government continues to see significant reductions in national funding and major changes to national policy. - The Government's welfare reform programme has brought significant costs for local authorities, such as the localisation of Council Tax Support to replace the national council tax benefit scheme, as well as the other costs associated with helping citizens prepare for the introduction of Universal Credit. - The Council has a three-year financial plan, providing a clear framework for both financial and non-financial plans and ensuring an alignment of financial resources with organisational priorities.
+- Local government continues to see significant reductions in national funding and major changes to national policy. - The Council has a three-year financial plan, providing a clear framework for both financial and non-financial plans and ensuring an alignment of financial resources with organisational priorities. - Budgets have been constructed following detailed guidelines, based upon a baseline of the current policy framework and previously agreed levels of service, and that all service investments and reductions are identified separately. - There has been widespread and practical engagement throughout the budget development and construction process with all senior colleagues and Executive Councillors.

-- Budgets have been constructed following detailed guidelines, based upon a baseline of the current policy framework and previously agreed levels of service, and that all service investments and reductions are identified separately. - There has been widespread and practical engagement throughout the budget development and construction process with all senior colleagues and Executive Councillors. - There have been extensive briefings of colleagues and Executive Councillors in relation to the financial position and the reasons for it.
+- There have been extensive briefings of colleagues and Executive Councillors in relation to the financial position and the reasons for it.
 There has also been a wide range of communications with stakeholders.
 All this has built a good degree of understanding of the issues and how this has impacted on the budget. - Budgets have been subject to review by senior finance colleagues throughout the process in terms of reasonableness and accuracy. - Elements of the budget have been subjected to peer review and challenge. - The City Council's budget process provides all stakeholders with an opportunity to analyse and review the financial plans being proposed.
-Feedback has been sought on the detailed proposals from a number of sources, including councillors, trades unions, colleagues, the business representatives and community groups. - The Corporate Leadership Team (CLT) has reviewed detailed information on the budget and associated issues and has been fully engaged in working up, analysing and recommending options. - There is a clear performance management regime in place, with clear accountability of individuals and teams for the delivery of services within budget and including the delivery of all budget proposals.
-This starts with the individual Accountability Letters issued to all budget managers and financial targets being reflected in performance objectives and continues throughout the year within the performance appraisal process.
+Feedback has been sought on the detailed proposals from a number of sources, including councillors, trades unions, colleagues, business representatives and community groups. - The Corporate Leadership Team (CLT) has reviewed detailed information on the budget and associated issues and has been fully engaged in working up, analysing and recommending options. - There is a clear performance management regime in place, with clear accountability of individuals and teams for the delivery of services within budget and including the delivery of all budget proposals.
+This starts with individual budget and accountability details issued to all budget managers, and financial targets being reflected in performance objectives and continues throughout the year within the performance appraisal process.